Scottish Premiership: Are Celtic and Rangers starting to find form to catch leaders Hearts in title race?

 Hearts remain unbeaten in the Scottish Premiership but Derek McInnes pointed to a "lack of quality" as they dropped points again, while wins for Celtic and Rangers saw their lead at the top cut.

-Hearts head into the international break seven points ahead of the Hoops, with Rangers a further six points behind.
+Hearts head into the international break seven points ahead of the Hoops, with Rangers a further five points behind.
 Both Old Firm sides also have a game in hand.

 Celtic have won back-to-back league games since Martin O'Neill took interim charge and Rangers have made it three in a row under Danny Röhl.